pinobatch/little-things-gb/sgbears/docs/long_story.md

 Once upon a time, three anthropomorphic brown bears (call them Papa, Mama, and Cubby) lived in a cottage in the woods.
-A primary-school-age girl with curly blonde hair was exploring park trails in her area when she got lost and ended up on a trail spur to the bears' cottage.
+A primary-school-age girl with long blonde hair was exploring park trails in her area when she got lost and ended up on a trail spur to the bears' cottage.
 Finding the door not securely locked, she "broke in", making herself at home while she got her head together.